michaeltlombardi/pentola-book/manuscript/03-craft.md

 Failing the test indicates that the crafter was unable to correctly adjudicate the energy and manipulations correctly and has caused a _misapplication_ - see the table below.
 Botching the test causes the crafter to take damage equal to the complexity of the dweomer in a special misapplication known as _Tephratic Feedback_.
-This damage cannot be reduced by AP, but a crafter can divert some of this damage by permanently reducing their power point total by one for each hit point they choose not to lose.
+This damage cannot be reduced by AP, but a crafter can divert some of this damage by permanently reducing their Tephra total by one for each point of Blood they choose not to lose.
 The power points can be sourced from a charm, but it cannot be refilled if used in this way.

 | 1D8 | Misapplication Effect |